 LETTERS AND NEWS from the SUNY Oneonta Art Alumni:

-Send us your news and join our facebook group to connect with other students and faculty!
+Send us your news and join our facebook group to connect with current students, alumni, and faculty!

 Luke Dogherty, Class of 2011

 After completing my Bachelors of Arts at Oneonta, with intense mentoring, guidance and support from the instructors in the Art department, I have received a full scholarship and teaching assistant position within the MFA program at the University of Buffalo.
 I will be starting in the Fall of 2011.

 I owe real thanks to many of the professors I worked with.
 They helped me prepare my portfolio, read and reread artists statements, and offered me independent studies to further particular interests of mine.
 The program at UB is an exciting blend of cross disciplinary studies and they call it a degree in Visual Studies.
 It looks as though I will be teaching figure drawing in the fall, as well as beginning work on my first of four intensive semesters of theoretical and practical art studies.

 Daryl Cooper, class of 2008 email

 I am currently the Gallery/ Exhibitions Coordinator at ArtsWestchester, the largest non-profit arts organization in New York State.
 I coordinate all aspects of the art exhibitions in our gallery space in downtown White Plains, NY as well as our gallery in Mt.
 Vernon, NY.
 My job requires me to complete loan agreements and condition reports on all of the artwork received and sold, as well as to install and de-install all of the shows.
 Recently, I made my curatorial debut with our current show, PATTERNS, an exhibition of contemporary quilts.